History of Belgium: International relief

 Belgium faced a food crisis and an international response was organized by the American engineer Herbert Hoover.
 It was unprecedented in world history.
 Hoover's Commission for Relief in Belgium (CRB) had the permission of Germany and the Allies.
 As chairman of the CRB, Hoover worked with the leader of the Belgian Comité National de Secours et d'Alimentation (CNSA), Émile Francqui, to feed the entire nation for the duration of the war.
-The CRB obtained and imported millions of tons of foodstuffs for the CN to distribute, and watched over the CN to make sure the German army did not appropriate the food.
+The CRB imported millions of tons of foodstuffs for the CN to distribute, and watched over the CN to make sure the German army did not appropriate the food.
 The CRB became a veritable independent republic of relief, with its own flag, navy, factories, mills, and railroads.
 Private donations and government grants (78%) supplied an $11-million-a-month budget.

 At its peak, the American arm, the ARA fed 10.5 million people daily.
-Great Britain grew reluctant to support the CRB, preferring instead to emphasize Germany's obligation to supply the relief; Winston Churchill led a military faction that considered the Belgian relief effort "a positive military disaster."
+Britain grew reluctant to support the CRB, preferring instead to emphasize Germany's obligation to supply the relief; Winston Churchill led a military faction that considered the Belgian relief effort "a positive military disaster".

 Interwar period

-King Albert returned as a war hero, leading the victorious army and acclaimed by the population.
+King Albert returned as a war hero.
 In contrast, the government and the exiles came back discreetly.
 Belgium had been devastated—not so much by combat, but rather by German seizure of valuable machinery.
 Only 81 operable locomotives remained, out of the 3,470 available in 1914.
 46 of 51 steel mills were damaged, with 26 destroyed totally.
 More than 100,000 houses had been destroyed, as well as more than 300000 acre of farmland.

 Waves of popular violence accompanied liberation in November and December 1918 and the government responded through the judicial punishment of collaboration with the enemy conducted between 1919 and 1921.
 Shop windows were broken and houses sacked, men were harassed, and women's heads were shaved.
-Manufacturers who had closed their businesses sought the severe repression of those who had pursued their activities.
 Journalists who had boycotted and stopped writing called for harsh treatment of the newspapers that submitted to German censorship.
 Many people stigmatized profiteers and demanded justice.
 Thus in 1918, Belgium was already confronted with the problems associated with occupation that most European countries only discovered at the end of World War II.

 However, despite the status quo, Belgium recovered surprisingly quickly.
 The first postwar Olympic Games were held in Antwerp in 1920.
 In 1921, Luxembourg formed a customs union with Belgium.